BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python gui.py
 ```
 * NOTE: Only systems running Windows with an Nvidia GPU will display metrics in the GUI.
-Working on a fix.
+Feel free to request that I add AMD or Apple support.

 ### Step 3 - Download Embedding Model
-The efficacy of an embedding model depends on both the type of text and type of questions you intend to ask.
-Do some research on the different models, but I've selected ones that are overall good.
+The best embedding model depends on the type of text being entered into the vector database and the style of question you intend to ask.
+I've selected multiple models that are good, but feel free to read about each one because they're suitable for different tasks.
-> You must wait until the download is complete AND unpacked before trying to create the database.
+> NOTE: You must wait until the download is complete AND unpacked before trying to create the database.

 ### Step 4 - Select Embedding Model Directory
 Selects the directory of the embedding model you want to use.

 ### Step 5 - Choose Documents for Database
 Select one or more files (```.pdf```, ```.docx```, ```.txt```, ```.json```, ```.enex```, ```.eml```, ```.msg```, ```.csv```, ```.xls```, ```.xlsx```).
 > PDF files must already have had OCR done on them.
-Will eventually use Pytesseract to address this.
+Put in a feature request if you want to incorporate Pytesseract for OCR.

 ### Step 6 - Create Vector Database
 GPU usage will spike as the vector database is created.
 Wait for this to complete before querying database.

 ### Step 7 - Start LM Studio
 Open LM Studio and load a model.
 Click the server tab on the left side.
 Click "Start Server" in the server tab.
-> Only Llama2-based models are currently supported due to their prompt format.
+> NOTE: Only Llama2-based models are currently supported due to their prompt format.

 ### Step 8 - Submit Question
 Enter a question and click "submit question."
 The vector database will be queried and your question along with the results will be fed to LM Studio for an answer.